 Writing at Its Best

 This post continues our series of reflections on the nature of “good writing.”
-For Anne Merrill ’18, Princeton Writes’ Undergraduate Fellow, writing at its best transforms the way we experience the world and all the creatures in it.
+For Maureen Riggi, Forbes College’s office coordinator, poetry at its best creates a connection with the reader.

 Poetry has a pretty imposing stigma.
 But really, how do you decide whether anything you encounter is “good”?
 It mostly boils down to opinion.
 You know what TV shows you think are good, what books you feel have literary merit, and what music you think is better than the rest.
 So why do people get tripped up on poetry?
 There seems to be a higher standard and more risk for judgement: “Oh, you don’t like Shakespeare, you say?
 Surely you must be simple-minded.”
 (Insert harrumphing here.)
 Poetry carries with it a pretty big “Do not disturb” sign that seems to frighten off a lot of folks.
 But I hope in this short essay to convince you not to let that bother you—come on in: the poetry’s fine.

 You do not need a Master of Fine Arts to enjoy—or write!—poetry.
 So how the heck do you know a good poem when you read it?
 If it creates a connection with your own life in some way, that’s the good stuff.
 Much like hearing a new song that seems to curl up in the coziest place in your mind (or, dare I say, your heart?), poetry is meant to do the same.
 If you’re reading a poem and find a line or image striking a chord somewhere within you, that’s your first clue the poem might be good!
 Of course if that line is all you’re getting out of the reading, then you may have simply found a bit of beautiful language without the foundation of a good poem to support it—but you’re still taking something away with you.
 Tuck it into your pocket and smile.